Massachusetts judge requires Exxon to hand over climate documents

-BOSTON (Reuters) - A Massachusetts judge has refused to excuse Exxon Mobil Corp from a request by the state's attorney general to hand over decades worth of documents on its views on climate change, state officials said on Wednesday.
+BOSTON, Jan 11 (Reuters) - A Massachusetts judge has refused a request by Exxon Mobil Corp to excuse it from a request by the state's attorney general to hand over decades worth of documents on its views on climate change, state officials said on Wednesday.

-"This order affirms our longstanding authority to investigate fraud," Healey said on Twitter following the decision, adding that Exxon "must come clean about what it knew about climate change."
+"This order affirms our longstanding authority to investigate fraud," Healey said on Twitter following the decision, adding that the company "must come clean about what it knew about climate change."

-Exxon spokesman Alan Jeffers said the company was "reviewing the decision to determine next steps."
+An Exxon spokesman did not immediately respond to a request for comment.

-Healey is one of two state prosecutors, the other being her counterpart in New York, investigating whether Exxon knowingly misled its shareholders and the public as to what it knew about climate change.
+Healey was one of two state prosecutors, the other being her counterpart in New York, investigating whether Exxon knowingly misled its shareholders and the public as to what it knew about climate change.

 The investigations follow separate reports by online news publication Inside Climate News and the Los Angeles Times showing that Exxon worked to play down the risks of climate change despite its own scientists' having raised concerns about it decades earlier.